retooth2/xenharmlib/doc/prim_interval_fan.rst

 --------------------------------------------

-If you want to know if a specific interval is contained inside of an interval fan you can use the :code:`in` operator:
+If you want to know if a specific interval is contained inside of an interval fan, you can use the :code:`in` operator:

 .. tabs::